codeAligned/JP_Notes/book-think_stats_notes.md

 + __replacement__:
     A property of a sampling process.
 “With replacement” means that the same value can be chosen more than once; “without replacement” means that once a value is chosen, it is removed from the population.

+<BR><BR>

-## Analytic Distributions
+## Modeling Distributions
 The distributions we have used so far are called _empirical distributions_ because they are based on empirical observations, which are necessarily finite samples.

 The alternative is an _analytic distribution_, which is characterized by a CDF that is a mathematical function.
 Analytic distributions can be used to model empirical distributions.
 In this context, a model is a simplification that leaves out unneeded details.
 This chapter presents common analytic distributions and uses them to model data from a variety of sources.
+There are many other distributions not covered here, such as the _binomial_, _beta_, _gamma_, _Poisson_, _Bernoulli_, _chi_, and _Weibull_.

-### Exponential Distribution
+### 1. Exponential Distribution
-$$
+\[
 CDF(x) = 1 − e^{−λx}
-$$
+\]

 The parameter, _λ_, determines the shape of the distribution.
 Below we see what this CDF looks like with _λ_ = 0.5, 1, and 2.